 Publication and Special Issue Papers

-Following the workshop, the authors of selected papers will be invited to submit an extended version of their paper to a special issue of a journal.
+Following the workshop, the authors of selected papers will be invited to submit an extended version of their paper to a special issue of Computers and Graphics.
 Further details will be announced soon.

 - Katerina Vrotsou, Linköping University, Sweden

 - Jürgen Bernard, University of Zurich, Switzerland